18Fahda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-BREATH to the power LOVE
+number from base 2 to base 10